 Federal Hill Providence

-Providence’s historic Federal Hill neighborhood spans iconic Atwells Avenue and the surrounding streets.
+Discover Federal Hill Providence, Rhode Island's authentic Little Italy neighborhood spanning historic Atwells Avenue and the surrounding streets.
 Largely settled by Italian-American immigrants in the early 1900s, Federal Hill effuses a sense of warmth and community that embraces visitors and locals alike.
-While the neighborhood has evolved, the influence of the Italian people and culture is ever present.
+Experience world-class Italian dining, specialty food and wine shops, artisan boutiques, and vibrant community events in DePasquale Square.
 When shopping or dining, take the time to talk to a shop owner or interact with a food purveyor, as they will likely share a story about the history of the store or neighborhood.

 There’s shopping aplenty on Federal Hill.
 Visit Carrara’s Shoes for the latest in fashionable footwear.
 Nearby Garbolino is a contemporary designer boutique featuring women’s trend clothing and laid-back designs.
-Stop into Gasbarro’s Wine and peruse the selection.
-Established in 1898, Gasbarro’s is one of the top retailers of Italian wine in the country and the knowledgable staff is happy to chat and recommend a particular varietal.
+Stop into Federal Hill Wine & Spirits and peruse the selection.
+Whether you're looking for a high-end bottle of single malt scotch or a classy Italian wine, you're sure to find something to suit your needs.
+There's a wide selection of local wines and beers, and you can even pick up a cigar or two while you're there.

 It must be said that there are countless Italian restaurants on Atwells Avenue representative of the flavors of Federal Hill.
 These are just a few favorites.